Donato Bilancia: Background and early crimes

-The murders
+Murders

 Bilancia was a compulsive gambler who lived alone.
 His first murder was the October 1997 strangulation of a friend who betrayed him by luring him into a rigged card game, in which he lost £185,000 (about $226,864.57).
 The authorities originally thought this death was a heart attack.
 Bilancia's next two murders were the revenge shooting of the game's operator, and of his wife.
-He emptied their safe afterward.
+He emptied their safe afterwards.
 Bilancia later said these first killings gave him a taste for murder.
-In all his killings he used or carried a .38 calibre revolver loaded with wad cutter ammunition.
+In all his killings, he used or carried a .38 calibre revolver loaded with wadcutter ammunition.
 He made no attempt to conceal his victims' bodies.
 That same month, he followed a jeweller home to rob him, then shot him and his wife dead when the wife began screaming.
 He emptied their safe of jewellery.
 He next robbed and murdered a money changer.
-Two months later, he killed a night watchman making his rounds, simply because he did not like night watchmen.
+Two months later, he killed a security guard making his rounds simply because he did not like night watchmen.
 He killed an Albanian sex worker and a Russian worker.
 A second money changer was killed next, shot multiple times, and his safe emptied.

-In March 1998, while receiving oral sex at gunpoint from a sex worker, he shot and killed two night watchmen who interrupted, then shot the sex worker, who survived to help develop a police sketch and later testify against him.
+In March 1998, while receiving oral sex at gunpoint from a sex worker, Bilancia shot and killed two night-watchmen who interrupted, then shot the sex worker, who survived to help develop a police sketch and later testify against him.
 He also killed a Nigerian sex worker and a Ukrainian sex worker, and robbed and assaulted an Italian sex worker without killing her.
-On 12 April 1998 he boarded the train from Genoa to Venice because he "wanted to kill a woman".
+On 12 April 1998, he boarded the train from Genoa to Venice because he "wanted to kill a woman".
 Spotting a young woman travelling alone, he followed her to the toilet, unlocked the door with a skeleton key, shot her in the head and stole her train ticket.
 Six days later, he boarded the train to Sanremo and followed another young woman to the toilet.
 He used his key to enter, then used her jacket as a silencer and shot her behind the ear.
 Excited by her black underwear, he masturbated and used her clothes to clean up.
 The murders of two "respectable" women sparked a public outcry and the creation of a police task force.

-In his last killing before his arrest, on 20 April, Bilancia murdered a service station attendant after refueling his car, then took the workday's receipts, about 2 million lira (about $1000) and fled the crime scene.
+On 20 April 1998, in his last killing before his arrest, Bilancia murdered Giuseppe Mileto, a service station attendant, after refuelling his car, then took the workday's receipts (2 million lira, or about $1,000) and fled the crime scene.
+In his statements to the investigators, Bilancia said he had killed Mileto after filling up the car.
+As he realized that he did not have enough money to pay for the refueling, Bilancia decided to rob him and ultimately killed him because another car had arrived and he got nervous when he saw Mileto exchange words with the driver.